zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

 * Zone: child.parent.good-grandparent-host-1.basic01.xa
   * Child zone is served by `ns1.good-grandparent-host-1.basic01.xa` and `ns2.good-grandparent-host-1.basic01.xa`.
+  * There is a zone file for the child zone.

 ### GOOD-UNDEL-1
 The child zone is delegated, but there is also an undelegated version which is the one tested.

 * Zone: child.parent.good-undel-1.basic01.xa
-  * Child zone is delegated, but there is also an undelegated version which is the one tested.
+  * Child zone is delegated, but there is also an undelegated version.
-  * Child zone (undelegated) is served by `ns3` och `ns4` with other IP addresses compared to `ns1` and `ns2` (the delegated zone).
-  * `ns1` and `ns2` do not exist in the undelegated zone.
-  * `ns3` and `ns4` do not exist in the delegated zone.
+  * There are no zone files for child (delegated or undelegated).
   * Undelgated data:
-    * ns3.child.parent.good-undel-1.basic01.xa/IPv4
-    * ns3.child.parent.good-undel-1.basic01.xa/IPv6
-    * ns4.child.parent.good-undel-1.basic01.xa/IPv4
+    * ns3-undelegated-child.basic01.xa/-
-    * ns4.child.parent.good-undel-1.basic01.xa/IPv6
+    * ns4-undelegated-child.basic01.xa/-

 ### GOOD-MIXED-UNDEL-1
 The child zone is delegated, but there is also an undelegated version which is